President Duterte has finally signed the Safe Spaces Act or the Bawal Bastos Law.

 This wasn’t the first and last time he objectified VP Robredo.
 As he ran for the presidency, Duterte commented he wants Robredo to be his “assistant president” since she’s “beautiful.”
 Gross.

 The President is also not above calling someone gay to demean them.
 For instance, take his statement on the senatorial candidate and former Solicitor General Florin Hilbay.
 He tried to smear Hilbay’s campaign by saying he “filled his office with homosexuals.”

 Let this be a reminder—this law exists because powerful men like him are relentless.

 “He acts like a man and pretends that [actress] Agot [Isidro] is his girlfriend.
 Be true to yourself.
 You’re gay.
 Don’t hide behind a cover.
 You were made by God.
 God made a mistake.
-Just because he’s God does not mean he is incapable of making mistakes,” he jeered in a campaign event.
+Just because he’s God does not mean he is incapable of making mistakes,” he jeered at a campaign event.

 He loves using “gay” as a slur.
 As PinkNews reported, he claims most rebel fighters are gay and prisons turn people gay.
 He loves making transphobic comments, too.
 In the same event, he asked if human rights lawyer Chel Diokno was “a man or a woman.”

 Read more: The Duterte Youth Really Gotta Chill

 Before 2018 ended, President Duterte confessed a, well, confession he made to a priest about sexually assaulting their maid when he was younger.
 “I lifted the blanket, I tried to touch what was inside the panties.
 I was touching.
 She woke up.
 So I left the room,” he recounted the story to the press.